Ermy99/covid-misinformation/README.md

 Some rows had ``NaN`` values for either the title or body.
 We replaced these with empty strings.
 We also grouped sources as "Facebook/Twitter/Youtube", "Medical", "Government", "Education", "News" and "Others" in order to understand the sentence construction in context of the sources (and their group of readers) and how it affects our clustering algorithms.
 We also cleaned the data to convert the labels column into a boolean "true" and "false" one.

-Recognizing misinformation is a classification problem (and not regression) and in our dataset of 1164 columns, and our class distribution consists of 584 (or 50.17%) articles that were labeled true and the rest (49.8%) were false.
+Recognizing misinformation is a classification problem (and not regression) and our dataset consists of 1164 columns (or data points), and our class distribution consists of 584 (or 50.17%) articles that were labeled true and the rest (49.8%) were false.
 All of the articles were related to coronavirus, and the link to the dataset is [here](https://raw.githubusercontent.com/susanli2016/NLP-with-Python/master/data/corona_fake.csv).

 This dataset is a collections of sentences so it does not contain any outliers and includes a diverse set of sources.
 Our feature engineering did lead to creation of some outliers when it came to misspellings and TF-IDF (discussed below) values, but we normalized all of the values before further analysis and also computed the PCA to highlight the important features.